isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **e.
 Revising Consent in the Arena of Big Data and AI**

+5\.
+Informed consent is a feasible governance tool in big data and AI use in biomedical research to ensure that a research participant has sufficient understanding in and has authorised the use of his or her data for biomedical research.

-Consent could be classified as broad, specific, implied, explicit and dynamic.
-Issues pertaining to consent in the use of big data and AI in biomedical research include differences in consent taking for health and medical data collected via traditional versus non-traditional data collection methods, and differences between consent for usage of data from cohort studies and that from real-world data.
+i.
+What are the differences between consent taking for health and medical data that are collected via various sources and novel methods?

+ii.
+What are the differences between consent for usage of data between cohort studies and that of real-world data?

 **Ethical Considerations:**

 **f.
 Responsibility to the Public in Data-Sharing for Research**

+6\.
 Responsible data sharing can lead to research that benefits individuals, communities, and society.
 The challenge is in ensuring that data sharing for research is conducted ethically, equitably, and with proper respect for privacy.
-One important consideration is how benefits of biomedical research can be shared with participants whose data is used.

 **Ethical Considerations:**

+i.
+How can the benefits of biomedical research be shared with participants whose data is used?

 **g.
 Ethical Considerations and Issues Specific to AI**

+7\.
 Ethical principles that may apply to AI in biomedical research include transparency, explainability, and justifiability.
 Other key considerations include reliability and safety, accountability, human agency, equitable access and model security to minimise potential harm to individuals and parties involved in research projects.

-Ethical issues include the ethical responsibility of biomedical researchers and AI developers to comply with best standards to ensure clinical safety of AI modes, enabling equitable access to AI technologies in research and how to ensure ‘AI model security’ to prevent attacks on AI models and protect data confidentiality.

 **Ethical Considerations:**

+i.
+What are the ethical considerations and responsibilities of biomedical researchers and AI developers in complying with best standards to ensure clinical safety of AI models?

+ii.
+What are the ethical considerations in ensuring equitable access to AI technologies in research?

 **Annex B**